 Many people might think that developers are asocial nerds.
 Their only interest is technology.
 They’re on this planet to produce the dreams of their managers.

 A developer should primarily care about producing value, not code.
 Value for himself, value for the others, value for the clients or companies he works with.

 What does producing value means, for a developer?

-That’s the mission of this blog: improving your value, for you to produce value.
-In short, to become a more well rounded, valuable developer.
+That’s the mission of this blog: improving your value, for you to produce valuable solutions.
+In short, to become a good, well rounded, valuable developer.

-In order to do so, The Valuable Dev will try to respect the following principle, which, I think, will bring a lot of value for you, the reader.
+In order to do so, The Valuable Dev will try to respect the following principle, which, I think, will give you the value I’m speaking about.

 Mindsets Precede the Tools

 I usually like to define the important words in my articles, for us to agree on their meanings.
 As Thomas Reid was saying:

 There is no greater impediment to the advancement of knowledge than the ambiguity of words.